-We are excited to be adding junior high and high school to our program for the 2016-2017 school year, and are happy to welcoming students from eight different school districts across the Northern Colorado region.
+We are excited to be adding junior high and high school to our program for the 2016-2017 school year, and are happy to welcoming students from ten different school districts across the Northern Colorado region.

 We are so very grateful to all of our generous donors and supporting agencies.
 We were so grateful to receive a generous grant from the Leprino Family Foundation, and a large USDA Community Facilities Grant and personal donation by Joyce Decamp, to support the purchase of two school vans!
 We were also so grateful to receive a very kind and generous donation from the United Methodist Church of Greeley.
 The Association of Children with Disabilities provided funding for a wonderful field trip to the Elitch's Education Day in May!
 We rely strongly on donations to provide a wide variety of educational and therapeutic services and activities for our students, and are so greatly encouraged by the generosity of our many donors and their investment in children with disabilities in Northern Colorado!